 In accordance with NCAA guidelines, all Penn State University Sport Camps and Clinics are open to any and all entrants, limited only by specified number, age, grade level and/or gender of its participants.

 Is payment due in full at the time of registration?

 Yes, full payment is due at the time of registration.

 Can I hold a spot in camp for my child and then complete the registration later?

 No, in order to reserve a spot in any camp, the online registration and full payment must be completed.

 When does registration close for each camp?

 Registration is open until a camp fills.
 Online registration ends 48 hours prior to the first day of camp, unless the camp is full.
 All registrations are processed on a first come, first served basis.
 Our camps are very popular and do fill quickly, so please register early!

 What is the difference between "resident" and "commuter"?

 Many of our summer camps offer two enrollment options - resident and commuter.
 A resident camper (also called "overnight camper") stays on campus in the residence halls.
 The resident camper fee includes all instruction, housing and all meals.
 A commuter camper (also called "day camper") commutes between camp and home (or where they are staying) each day.
 The commuter camper fee includes all instruction and all meals.
-Please refer to each camp's web page (Fees & Refunds page) for all details about the registration fees.
+Please refer to each camp's web page (About the Camps page) for all details about the registration fees.